1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1946-S Sans Serif MM FS-504 Value

-The Sans Serif mint mark variety features a distinctly different “S” style.
-Standard 1946-S dimes use a “Trumpet Tail” font with decorative serifs.
-The Sans Serif version displays a simpler “S” with uniform line thickness.
-The letter lacks ornamental curves and tails found on regular examples.
+The Sans Serif mint mark variety features a distinctly different “S” style compared to the standard 1946-S dime.
+Regular 1946-S dimes use a “Trumpet Tail” font with decorative serifs—the ornamental curves and tails at the ends of letter strokes.
+The Sans Serif version displays a simpler “S” with uniform line thickness and no decorative elements.

 1946-S Sans Serif MM FS-504 Dime Price/Grade Chart